Students Rights and Responsibilities Guidance for Parents of Students with Disabilities

 - The parents requested the student be evaluated for eligibility for special education and related services, or

 - The student’s teacher or other school personnel expressed directly to the special education department chair or lead teacher, or that person’s FCPS supervisor, specific concerns about a pattern of behavior demonstrated by the student.

 There are two important exceptions to the above.
 A student will not receive protections for students with disabilities if:

 - The parents refused consent to have the student evaluated or refused services, or

 - The student was evaluated and determined not to have a disability.

 Protections for Students Covered by Section 504 Plans

-If this committee determines the misconduct was caused directly by the student’s disability, the student may not be expelled or suspended for more than 10 days but may be placed by the Division Superintendent in a new school or program.
+- C. If it is determined that the misconduct was caused directly by the disability, the student may not be expelled or suspended for more than ten days.

-For full information about the procedures listed above, please refer to Regulation 2601.31P, located in the Appendix.
+For full information about the procedures listed above, please refer to Regulation 2601.37P, located in the Appendix.